Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-8-22-rust-std-traits.md

 ## Operator Traits

-Thx to the author for listing out all of possible operator traits:
+Thx to the author for listing out all operator traits:

 > | Trait(s)            | Category   | Operator(s)          | Description                  |
 > | ------------------- | ---------- | -------------------- | ---------------------------- |